OLIVER427/GD-LevelLoaderJS/README.md

 Make sure that your level has over 100 objects in it, because otherwise the site will just lag out a lot, and then crash.

 ## What is wrong with this thing!??!
 Well, a lot.
 I helped make this with [BlockHead66](https://github.com/Blockhead66), when we had a lot less knowledge of Javascript and CSS, so I made some dumb mistakes and just ignored things that could have been WAY more efficient.
-I also have to individually grab each image file from a spritesheet (using GDColon's [Spritesheet Splitter](https://gdcolon.com/gdsplitter/))
+I also have to individually grab each image file from a spritesheet (using GDColon's [Spritesheet Splitter](https://gdcolon.com/gdsplitter/)) so not every block and their functions are in the site.

 ## Why are Back On Track and other levels impossible?!?!!
 sorry about that, I pulled the level data from GD (using GDColon's [Save Explorer](https://gdcolon.com/gdsave/)), and I cant change the data easily.
 Paired with the fact that you will teleport up any blocks you would think you'd crash into, in Back On Tracks's case, you teleport straight into a spike.
 These spikes do indeed make you have to restart the level.